 Inside: The death of a child is every parent’s worst nightmare and according to experts, the most traumatic experience that can happen to a parent.
 It’s gut-wrenching and heart-breaking and something many mothers and fathers never completely recover from.
 Having lost a child myself, here are 10 ways I used to cope, heal, and eventually find closure and peace.

 Death of a Child

 On March 30, 1985, our fourth son, Jarom died of a neural tube disorder (brain disorder).
 He was a newborn…four weeks short of being full-term.
 He lived for 30 minutes.

-This week he would have turned 33 years old.
 The first 10 years, I thought about him constantly, but time has a way of healing wounds and now when I think of him, I feel at peace.

 I was torn about writing this blog.
 It’s difficult and uncomfortable to share personal or private emotions.
-But over the last 33 years, I’ve met a number of parents who have lost children and their experiences and words have helped me.
+But over the last many years, I’ve met a number of parents who have lost children and their experiences and words have helped me.
 Maybe something I say might help you.